-The first thing you need to do, if you have not already, is to download both Google Fit and Samsung Health apps on your device.
-You might have one of these apps pre-installed already on your phone, but likely not both.
+If you have not already, the first thing you need to do is download both Google Fit and Samsung Health apps on your smartphone.
+You might have one of these apps pre-installed already on your phone, but maybe not both.

-Then just download the free third party Health Sync app from the Google Play Store.
+Then, download the free third-party Health Sync app from the Google Play Store.

-With this third-party app, it should be pretty simple to get your fitness data synced up between Google Fit and S Health.
-Did you have any issues with using the Health Sync app?
-Let us know in the comments!
+With this third-party app, it should be pretty simple to get most of your fitness data synced between Google Fit and Samsung Health.